maxxxpavlov/node-vk-bot-api/README.md

   execute_timeout: process.env.EXECUTE_TIMEOUT, // in ms   (50 by default)
   polling_timeout: process.env.POLLING_TIMEOUT // in secs (25 by default),
   v: '5.103', // Vk version, we do not recomend to change it
-  pollingVersion: 3  // Vk Polling version, we do not recomend to change it });
+  pollingVersion: 3  // Vk Polling version, we do not recommend to change it });
 ```